arsaz101/campervan-booking-dashboard/README.md

 - **Reschedule Booking**: Date picker interface for changing booking dates
 - **State Management**: Zustand store for global state management
 - **Unit Tests**: Comprehensive test coverage for all components and services
+- **Auto-scroll on Reschedule**: The calendar automatically scrolls to the new date when a booking is rescheduled.

 ## Technology Stack 🛠️